-This option will copy the time from the Realtime Clock on Witty Pi 3 Rev2 to your Raspberry Pi system.
-This option should be used when you find the RTC time is correct while the system time is not correct.
+It will copy the time from the Realtime Clock on Witty Pi 3 Minito your Raspberry Pi system.
+This option should be used when you find the RTC time is correct while the system time is not.

 3. Synchronize time